Thursday 24th May at 11 a.m.;

-Friday 23rd: Symbolism – an examination of how our perception of the content of paintings has changed over the centuries.
+March: Symbolism – an examination of how our perception of the content of paintings has changed over the centuries and how to decode a painting.

 Before 1500 most art was devotional.
 The audiences then would have recognised many symbols that we look at and wonder why they have been included.
 Many manuscripts have jewelled margins, and each of the precious stones have meanings.
 Diamonds for constancy, rubies for sacrifice, emeralds – hope, sapphires – the colour of the Virgin’s robe.
 The use of these precious gems bestow status on the image, and also on the owner of any manuscript.